mkelley33/pws-refactor/_client/src/posts/using-recaptcha-v2-with-formik.md

 import { toast } from 'react-toastify';
 import { navigate } from 'gatsby';
 import axios from 'axios';
-// Be sure to gitignore this file.
-This would also make a good candidate env variable. import { RECATPTCHA_SITE_KEY } from 'constants';
+// Be sure to gitignore this file import { RECATPTCHA_SITE_KEY } from 'constants';

 const formikEnhancer = withFormik({